aayushdangol16/Reverse-shell-by-rubber-ducky/README.md

 9. Copy `adafruit_wsgi` to the `lib` folder on your Pico.
 10. Copy `boot.py` from your clone to the root of your Pico.
 11. Copy `duckyinpython.py`, `code.py`, `webapp.py`, `wsgiserver.py` to the root folder of the Pico.
+## Setting up an attacker server and a Ducky script